-A M.A.P. student is allowed to participate in the Marietta College Commencement ceremony only if the student has completed all M.A.P. program requirements except Thesis II by the end of the spring term.
+A M.A.P. student is allowed to participate in the Marietta College Commencement ceremony only if the student has completed all M.A.P. program requirements except Thesis II by the end of the spring term, with Thesis I completed by Spring Break.
 Satisfactory progress in the thesis will be confirmed with the program director, in consultation with the thesis advisor, to determine eligibility.